your-mom-spec-ops/Scratchppuccin/README.md

 # INSTALL INSTRUCTIONS
-(Pictures are from Firefox [Technically Librewolf])
+(Pictures are from Firefox [Technically Librewolf]) First, choose your version of this.
+One is 'My Settings', which **may not** always represent my current settings, but has more than just the theme.
+The other is 'Just Catppuccin', which is literally, just Catppuccin.

+Next, download your version from the releases page.

-Click on the Scratch Addons icon (It may be hidden)
+Next, click on the Scratch Addons icon (It may be hidden)